Don’t Clean Your Garage Floor Before Seeing This

 A clean garage floor is essential to a great-looking garage.
 Stains and puddles can cause trips and falls.
 Salt eats away at concrete.
 Dirt and grime track into the home.
 For safety and aesthetics, keep the garage floor clean.

-To see how road salt damages concrete garage floors, see our article: How Do You Fix Garage Floor Spalling and Pitting? (opens in a new window)
+To see how road salt damages concrete garage floors, see my article: How Do You Fix Garage Floor Spalling and Pitting? (opens in a new window)

 The Problem with Traditional Garage Floor Cleaning Methods